 We welcome feedback and support requests at our github issue tracker.

 Docker is a type of lightweight virtualisation, and is the preferred method for Underworld usage on personal computers.
-You will first need to install Docker on your system, and then you may install Underworld via Docker.
-Docker may be driven from the command line, but new users may wish to use the Docker Kitematic GUI instead for ease.
+You will first need to install Docker on your system (see Notes on Installing Docker) and then you may install Underworld via Docker.
+Docker can be driven from the command line, but new users may wish to use the Docker Kitematic GUI instead for ease.
 Simply search for ‘underworldcode/underworld2’ within Kitematic, and then click ‘CREATE’ to launch a container.
-You will eventually wish to modify your container settings (again through Kitematic) to enable local folder volume mapping, which will allow you to access your local drives within your container.
+You will eventually wish to modify your container settings (again through Kitematic) to enable local folder volume mapping, which will allow you to access your local drives from within your container.

 For Linux users, and those who prefer the command line, the following minimal command should be sufficient to access the Underworld2 Jupyter Notebook examples:

 Navigate to localhost:8888 to see the notebooks.
 Note that you can also use particular versions of Underworld using any of the Docker image tags.
 For example:

 docker run -p 8888:8888 underworldcode/underworld2:2.7.1b